0x4ka/Quartz/content/thoughts/Property Is Only Another Name For Monopoly.md

 ---
-title: Property Is Only Another Name For Monopoly
+title: "Property Is Only Another Name For Monopoly"
 date: 1970-01-20T12:43:25.050Z
 tags:
 ---